To be eligible for Graduation, you must be one of the following:

 Requesting a deferral

-You normally need to request your deferral to the next year's Graduation by 1 July.
+You normally need to request your deferral to the next year's Graduation by 1 July of the Graduation year you were due to attend.

 The decision is made on behalf of the Academic Registrar and is final.